How We Use Your Information

 - Other information related to your account.
 Options that you have selected within your account and notes that our staff had made against your account are processed in order to fulfil our Contract with you, and are retained for as long as the payroll information.

-None of the collected information is passed to third parties, unless we are required to do so by UK or EU law, or you explicitly choose to send it using the features of our site.
+None of the collected information is passed to third parties, unless we are required to do so by UK law, or you explicitly choose to send it using the features of our site.
 These include the following options.

 - To electronically send payroll and contact information directly to HMRC.